aiproteomics/aiproteomics/tools/README.md

 This directory contains various tools for pre- and post- processing, and conversion.

 ## `psm2speclib`
-This tool converts a PSM style tsv formatted file to a corresponding spectral library (also tsv formatted) containing a row per product.
+This tool converts a PSM style tsv or parquet formatted file(s) to a corresponding spectral library (also tsv or parquet formatted) containing a row per product.

-### Requirements
-Currently it requires a minimum of `dask 2024.10.0` and `pyteomics 4.7.5`.
-The dask version may clash with the current tensorflow version requirements (which are very rigid).

 ### Running
 It can be run with, e.g.
 ```
-python psm2speclib.py -i in_psm.tsv -o out_speclib.tsv
+python psm2speclib.py -i in_psm.tsv -o out_speclib.parquet --informat tsv --outformat parquet
 ```
+to convert a psm in tsv format to a spectral lib in parquet format.
+The input and output formats do not have to be the same.

 To see help on all options:
 ```